 Check your credit card for companion discounts.
 If your credit card company has an online shopping portal, you may be able to utilize it to buy from your favorite retailers and receive additional discounts.

-For example, the Discover More Card has a popular Shop Discover promotion that has saved me a great deal of money in the past.
-During the holiday season of last year, I received almost $400 in promotional discounts just for using my Discover Card.
+For example, the Discover it Card has a popular Shop Discover promotion that has saved me a great deal of money in the past.
+During the holiday season last year, I received almost $400 in promotional discounts just for using my Discover Card.

 Consider shopping through one of the many bargain hunting websites where members are truly experts at finding the best online deals.
 FatWallet, for instance, is a website that publishes the very best deals, discounts, and rebates for both online stores and physical retail locations.